Bilateral Trade Report

 In order to demonstrate the consolidated and advanced field of innovation in Switzerland and further strengthen relations, SWISSCAM promoted in 2017 the Innovation Trip Mission: a trip with Brazilian parliamentarians to meet Swiss institutions in the area of innovation and companies with huge investments in research and development.

 In 2018, an important agreement was signed, the “Convention to Eliminate Double Taxation in Relation to Income Taxes and Prevent Tax Evasion and Avoidance”.
-The current Swiss Ambassador to Brazil, Andrea Semadeni, emphasized that the “lack of a double taxation agreement between the two countries was one of the biggest complaints from Swiss companies”.
+The former Swiss Ambassador to Brazil, Andrea Semadeni, emphasized that the “lack of a double taxation agreement between the two countries was one of the biggest complaints from Swiss companies”.
 The agreement was approved by the Swiss parliament in 2019.
 In Brazil, it was ratified in 2021 and will enter into force in January 2022, according to information from the Swiss Embassy.

 The World Water Forum took place for the first time in the Southern Hemisphere in its eighth edition, in March 2018, in Brasilia, where SWISSCAM was designated by the Federal Department of International Relations of the Swiss Government in partnership with the Swiss Agency for Development and Cooperation to organize the Swiss stand.